zchochul/AliceO2/README.md

 aliBuild build O2Physics --defaults o2 --debug
 ```

 Unfortunately, it takes a while and you have to do it quite often due to the constantly evolving system.
-If you are working with WSL 2, you might want to use option `-j6` while building with aliBuild ;)<br>
+You might want to use a bash script to update (look for `aliBuild.sh` in this repository).
+If you are working with WSL 2, you might want to use option `-j6` while building with aliBuild ;). <br>

 ### Tip: Remembering the repo version
 Sometimes it is crucial to remember version you are on.
 In all repositories (in  `alice/alidist/`, `alice/O2/`, `alice/O2Physics`) type `git log`.
 To remember version you are on write down hash number.<br>